 What is Domestika?

-Domestika is an online learning platform for creatives, with paid courses on software, crafts, illustration, and more.
-It was first started more than a decade ago in Spain, but has since moved its headquarters to San Francisco.
+Domestika is an online learning platform for creatives featuring paid courses on software, crafts, illustration, and more.
+The platform was born over a decade ago in Spain but has since moved its headquarters to San Francisco.

-What makes the platform unique is its unwavering focus on creatives.
-Sure, there are a few courses on Python and web programming like you’d find on Udemy or Coursera, but the majority of the courses are on creative topics and tasks.
+In a nutshell, what sets this platform apart is its unwavering focus on creatives.
+Sure, there are a few Python and web programming courses, much like on Udemy or Coursera, but most courses revolve around creative topics.

 Another major feature is the exceptionally high course quality.
-While the quality of courses on other platforms can vary wildly, all of the courses on Domestika are extremely well-produced.
+While the quality of courses on other platforms can vary wildly, all of Domestika’s courses are incredibly well-produced.

-Without a doubt, Domestika courses are the closest you can get to hands-on classes from the comfort of your home.
+In my opinion, Domestika courses are the closest you can get to hands-on classes from the comfort of your home — and for undeniably great value.

-That said, most courses on the platform are in Spanish, with auto-generated subtitles in English, Portuguese, and German.
-Other language options such as French, Italian, Polish, and Dutch have been included more recently.
+Most courses on the platform are in Spanish, with auto-generated subtitles in English, Portuguese, and German.
+Other language options include French, Italian, Polish, and Dutch.

 Domestika’s social media origins

-Before we get into more details about courses, you should know that Domestika started its run about 15 years ago as a social media platform.
+Before we get into more details about courses, you should know that Domestika started its run over 15 years ago as a social media platform.

-Today the social media aspects are still strong, allowing you to turn your profile into a creative portfolio of sorts.
-You can also follow other users and check out their latest projects.
+Today, Domestika is still a sought-after social media platform for creatives, allowing you to turn your profile into a portfolio of sorts.
+You can also follow other users, network, and check out their latest projects.

-This makes Domestika a great way to find collaborators, and the service has leaned into this even harder by creating a job board.
+This makes Domestika an excellent tool for finding collaborators, and the service has leaned into this even harder by creating a job board.
 Employers from around the world can list positions for creatives on the platform to check out.

 Granted, most of these positions are based in Spain, but there are quite a few remote jobs, as well.
 You can also list yourself as available for freelance work in your profile.